2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 Recent events have reminded us that no one is immune to financial or IT failures.
 In 2022, Celsius customers suffered the consequences.
 Following the company's bankruptcy, the names of the creditors and the amount of their assets were made public by the American courts during the administrative proceedings.

-Just over two years ago, a flagship in cryptocurrency cybersecurity was compromised, resulting in the theft of its customers' personal data.
+Just over two years ago, a major cryptocurrency cybersecurity company was compromised, resulting in the theft of its customers' personal data.
 Although this incident was not directly linked to the purchase of bitcoins, such a risk also remains for exchange platforms.
 There is, therefore, a definite risk associated with personal data.

 It's true that we already entrust many of our personal data to private companies.
 However, the risk here is twofold, since this data not only identifies you, but is also linked to activity on Bitcoin.
 Indeed, when a hacker gains access to a customer's data on an exchange platform, they can reasonably assume that these customers possess Bitcoins.
 This risk is heightened by the fact that Bitcoin, like any other valuable asset, attracts the attention of thieves.